Bhattacharya-Lab/EquiPPIS/README.md

 The PPI sites predictions are generated at `output/`.

 EquiPPIS is very fast.
 On average it takes a fraction of second on a single core to run EquiPPIS for a target using processed features.
 However, the running time depends on the sequence length of the target protein.
-For longer targets, it may take a few seconds to complete.

-## Data and Model
+## Model

+Trained model for EquiPPIS can be found [here](Trained_model/335_118_256hf_10l_14dist_epoch50_lr1e_4/E-l10-256.pt)

 ## Cite